adora0/gothcat.net/README.md

 2.

-To host the server, this repo should be cloned to `/var/www/html/gothcat.net` and owned by the `www-data` user and group.
+To host the server, this repo should be cloned to `/var/www/html/gothcat.net` and `/var/www/html/gothcat.net/public` should be owned by the `www-data` user and group.

 Required properties in `/etc/apache2/apache2.conf`:
 ```Apache